expressjs/expressjs.com/4x/en/api/router-param.md

 });
 ```

-The method could now be used to effectively validate parameters (and optionally parse them to provide capture groups):
+You could then use this method to effectively validate parameters (and optionally
+parse them to provide capture groups):

 ```js
 router.param('id', /^\d+$/);